RobbinLawJavaScript/next-react-demos/bf-react-next-intro/ac-components-intro/docs/bb-steps-to-create-a-next-react-project.md

 ```

 - Observe the differences on the page as you make these changes.
-- In the `src` project folder create a new folder named `components`.
+- In the `src-1` project folder create a new folder named `components`.
 - In the `components` folder create a file named `Hello.js`
   - create a function named `Hello` with `export default` before the function keyword.
   - in that function just return some html in it.